SunnyCloudyCode/test_build_deploy_to_gke/README.md

-# Express REST API example
+# Github Actions example to integrate with GCP

-This example demonstrates how you can create tests on an [Express](https://expressjs.com) application using Mocha.js.
-Express is used to create a server and supertest is used for HTTP assertions inside the Mocha test runner.

-## Commands
-- No config file is needed for Mocha as the app uses default values
-- `npm test` - run the mocha test code
+In this example we are demonstrating a workflow where we will be doing the following using GitHub Actions

+1. Build a container using Google Cloud Build.

+2. Run unit tests on the container.

+3. If the unit tests is successful, then create an image and publish it to Artifact Registry

+4. Authenticate with a GKE Cluster

+5. Deploy the image from the Artifact Registry into the GKE Cluster